MJR009/BP_Jabukod/README.md

 - `-g` - print <b>g</b>raphical representation of compilation
 - `-h` - print <b>h</b>elp message
 - `-o` - explicitly specified <b>o</b>utput file and directory (default is `out.s`)
+- `-O` - compiles with <b>O</b>bfuscations, which are done is processed by a mandatory following argument
 - `path_to_program` - mandatory input file

 It is recommended to not use the `-c` flag, as the implementation is very rudementary and can